"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Extra Content Writing Tips

-Before going ahead to write your content, take a look at what other web pages have writing on the subject.
+Before writing your content, take a look at what other web pages have writing on the subject.

 Google your search term to see what pages come up for it.
 There is plenty to learn from this process.